inspircd/docs/docs/4/breaking-changes.md

 - The regex_pcre module has been [moved to inspircd-contrib](/4/moved-modules).
 In order to upgrade either remove this module from your configuration, run `./modulemanager install regex_pcre` to install it, or migrate to [the regex_pcre2 module](/4/modules/regex_pcre2) which also provides the "pcre" regex engine so it should be a drop-in replacement.

-- The regex_tre module has been [moved to inspircd-contrib](/4/moved-modules).
-In order to upgrade either remove this module from your configuration, run `./modulemanager install regex_tre` to install it, or migrate to [the regex_stdlib module](/4/modules/regex_stdlib).

 - The ssl_mbedtls module has been [moved to inspircd-contrib](/4/moved-modules).
 In order to upgrade either remove this module from your configuration, run `./modulemanager install ssl_mbedtls` to install it, or migrate to either [the ssl_gnutls module](/4/modules/ssl_gnutls) or [the ssl_openssl module](/4/modules/ssl_openssl).

 - The userip module has been [moved to inspircd-contrib](/4/moved-modules).
 In order to upgrade either remove this module from your configuration, run `./modulemanager install userip` to install it, or migrate to [the check module](/4/modules/check).